Mixed economy: Mix of private and public enterprise

 This type of mixed economy specifically refers to a mixture of private and public ownership of industry and the means of production.
 As such, it is sometimes described as a "middle path" or transitional state between capitalism and socialism but can also refer to a mixture of state capitalism with private capitalism.
 Examples include the economies of China, Norway, Singapore, and Vietnam—all of which feature large state-owned enterprise sectors operating alongside large private sectors.
 The French economy featured a large state sector from 1945 until 1986, mixing a substantial amount of state-owned enterprises and nationalized firms with private enterprises.

+India is typically described as a mixed economy.
+This is because it combines a large and growing private sector with a large and important sector that remains under government ownership.
+India has experienced major growth in market based industries, since the economic reforms in 1991.
+These industries include services, manufacturing, and technology.
+Private firms and foreign investment play a central part in production and employment.
+Simultaneously, the government operates important state owned enterprises.
+Such as banking, energy, and transport.
+India’s government also operates key infrastructure and manages nationwide agricultural programs and distribution.
+Traditional institutions, like caste linked occupations and informal lending networks remain impactful on economic behavior in many rural areas.
+Long term policy and planning is also provided by NITA Aayog, replacing the Planning Commission in 2015.
+Due to its combination of private enterprise, public ownership, government planning, and traditional structures, India is commonly seen as a clear example of a modern mixed economy.

 Following the Chinese economic reforms initiated in 1978, the Chinese economy has reformed its state-owned enterprises and allowed greater scope for private enterprises to operate alongside the state and collective sectors.
 In the 1990s, the central government concentrated its ownership in strategic sectors of the economy, but local and provincial level state-owned enterprises continue to operate in almost every industry including information technology, automobiles, machinery, and hospitality.
 The latest round of state-owned enterprise reform initiated in 2013 stressed increased dividend payouts of state enterprises to the central government and mixed-ownership reform which includes partial private investment into state-owned firms.
 As a result, many nominally private-sector firms are partially state-owned by various levels of government and state institutional investors, and many state-owned enterprises are partially privately owned resulting in a mixed ownership economy.